Oskar Fajfer

 Oskar Fajfer (born 30 April 1994) is a motorcycle speedway rider from Poland.

 Speedway career

 Fajfer first started racing for his home club of Start Gniezno in 2010.
 He finished 12th in the 2011 Speedway Under-21 World Championship.
-After spells with Grudziądz, Toruń and Gdańsk he returned to Gniezno for the 2019 season.
+After spells with Grudziądz, Toruń and Gdańsk, he returned to Gniezno for the 2019 season.

-He also rides in the Swedish and Danish leagues.
-In 2024 he rode for Piraterna.
+Fajfer also rides in the Swedish and Danish leagues.
+In 2024, he rode for Piraterna.